 The Divorce Trial

 If you and your spouse are unable to come to an agreement about your divorce issues, you will likely be looking at a trial, where the judge will determine asset division, child custody, spousal support and any other issues regarding your divorce.
 When your trial begins both attorneys will give their opening statements which are meant to summarize the disputed issues, explaining how the evidence will support a favorable decision for their client.
 There will be evidence presented on behalf of the plaintiff and the defendant, and expert witnesses will be called if necessary.

 During closing arguments both lawyers will summarize the evidence and a final ruling will be made on all disputed issues by the family court judge.
 Finally, the attorneys will create a Judgment for Dissolution which will reflect the final ruling of the court, and the dissolution of the marriage will be complete.
 Your divorce attorney can advise you on any issues you are confused about, so use that resource when you are in the midst of a divorce.

 Getting the Legal Help You Need

 If you are going through a divorce, you deserve a strong legal advocate who can ensure your rights are fully protected during the divorce.
-Experienced Idaho divorce attorney Joe Frick will look out for you and for your future, and is crucial in this situation.
-Don’t wait—Contact an Idaho divorce attorney today.
+Experienced Idaho divorce lawyer Joe Frick will look out for you and for your future, and is crucial in this situation.
+Don’t wait — contact an Idaho divorce attorney today.